Untitled-WOW/AscensionChat/README.md

    - On the left, click the `Bot` tab
    - Add a Bot
    - Disable the `Public Bot` option
-   - Enable `PRESENCE INTENT` and `SERVER MEMBERS INTENT` under `Privileged Gateway Intents`. **This is important!
+   - Enable `PRESENCE INTENT`, `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` under `Privileged Gateway Intents`. **This is important!
 Without it, your bot will not work!**
-   - Underneath where it says `TOKEN`, click `Copy`.
-This is what Ascension Chat will use to log into Discord.
+   - Underneath where it says `TOKEN`, click `Copy`. _(If you can't see a copy option, click reset then copy)_ This is what Ascension Chat will use to log into Discord.
 2. Configure AscensionChat by opening `ascensionchat.conf` in your text editor of choice.
 You can also create your own file using the supplied `ascensionchat.conf` as a template.

    - **Discord** section: